natcap/invest.users-guide/source/scenario_gen_proximity.rst

 - :investspec:`scenario_gen_proximity base_lulc_path`

-- :investspec:`scenario_gen_proximity aoi_path` Prior to scenario generation, the
-   map will be clipped to the extent of this vector.
+- :investspec:`scenario_gen_proximity aoi_path` Prior to scenario generation, the map will be clipped to the extent of this vector.

-- :investspec:`scenario_gen_proximity area_to_convert` The number of pixels closest to but not exceeding this number will be converted.
+- :investspec:`scenario_gen_proximity area_to_convert` As many pixels as possible will be converted without exceeding this area.

 - :investspec:`scenario_gen_proximity focal_landcover_codes`